nameishyam/job-tracker/README.md

 - The React team for their amazing frontend library
 - The Sequelize team for their powerful ORM
-- Google for their Generative AI API
+- OpenRouter for their extensive set of free APIs
 - All contributors who have helped improve this project